4 Best Chili Paste Substitutes (Updated 2023)

 The most important thing to consider is how the substitute complements the dish you are making.

-Here are some of the most common substitute for chili paste.
+Here are some of the most common substitutes for chili paste.

 What Is Chili Paste?

 Chili peppers are the main ingredient of chili paste, which belongs to the condiment category.